wr0ngway/pytivo-video-manager/README.txt

 So if you do have this line and you do want to run vidmgr, add the word "vidmgr" to this line - no quotes or commas or other punctuation.

-	b) you can specify the file extensions that vidmgr will pay attention to.
+	b) you can specify various vidmgr options:  specify the file extensions that vidmgr will pay attention to with the exts option.
 By default this is .mpg, .mp4, .wmv, and .avi.
-You can put a line in config.ini in the [vidmgr] section to specify different extensions.
-For example
+You can also specify the size of the font used for descriptive text - by default 16.
+All of this is done by putting entries in the [vidmgr] section of the config.ini as follows:
 [vidmgr]
 exts=.mpg .mp4 .avi .wmv .m4v
+descsize=16

 	c) You need to tell vidmgr about your Tivos.
 For each tivo, you need to specify the name and